goblindegook/wp-cas-server/README.txt

 = Does the plugin require HTTPS to function? =

 No, but **HTTPS is strongly recommended**.
 I can't stress this enough.
-Because applications trade security tickets via HTTP requests, it's important that this information be encrypted so as not to be easily intercepted.
+Because applications trade security tickets via HTTP requests, it is very important that this information be encrypted so as not to be easily intercepted.

 By running a single sign-on service over an unencrypted channel such as plain HTTP, you run a considerable risk of allowing unauthorized persons into your network.